-All any black man wants to do is take care of his family, I get that.
-But Frank messed his brothers and nephews life up.
-He traveled to North Carolina and recruited his brothers and cousins into his drug empire but he didn’t have to bring them into that.
-His brothers and cousins were country boys so it’s almost like, to me, that Frank took their innocence.
-He was the oldest (if the movie is correct in this portrayal) and they looked up to him.
+All any black man wants to do is take care of his family, but Frank had a significant role in the direction of his brother’s life.
+He didn’t have to travel to North Carolina and recruit them in his drug empire.
+His brothers and cousins were country boys, and while each is entitled to one’s own choices and decisions (his brothers could have decided not to participate after discovering what the business was about), Frank is responsible for his part in taking advantage of his brother’s innocence.
+Frank was the oldest (if the movie is correct in this portrayal) and they looked up to him.
 He could have used his influence more positively.
-Even his mother in the movie said: “If you was a preacher they would have all been preachers.”
-This goes back to lesson one.
-You have people who watch you and look up to you even if you don’t know it.
-So, my question is, why couldn’t they invest in the businesses they used as fronts for the drug deals to create real, legit businesses?
-Because of the love of money.
+Even his mother in the film said: “If you were a preacher they would have all been preachers.”
+This example goes back to lesson number one.
+We all have people who watch us and look up to us even if we don’t know it.
+Frank could have used his money to invest in legit companies for his brothers, leaving them out of the drug business.

 Lesson #4: The Business Mind

 “Nobody owns me though.
 That’s ’cause I own my own company and my company sells a product that’s better than the competition, at a price that’s lower than the competition.”